AjeshV/PHP-5-to-7-migration/README.md

 Verify with php -v

-# 2) Multiple system wide versions using PHPBrew
+# 2) Multiple System Wide Versions using PHPBrew

 Involving MySQL, SQLite, OpenSSL or debug are built and installed, integrated with bash/zsh shell.